sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ## Introduction

 The purpose is to test the functionality of Smartswitch.
-Smartswitch is connected to dpus via pcie links.
+Smartswitch is connected to DPUs via pcie links.

 ## Scope

-The test is targeting a running SONIC on Switch and SONIC-DASH system on each dpus.
+The test is targeting a running SONIC on Switch and SONIC-DASH system on each DPUs.
-Purpose of the test is to verify smartswich platform related functionalities/features for each dpus.
+Purpose of the test is to verify smartswich platform related functionalities/features for each DPUs.
 For every test cases, all DPUs need to be powered on unless specified in any of the case.

 ## Definitions and Abbreviations